neelanikhil/netflix_sql_project/README.md

 ## NIKHIL NEELA

-This project is part of my portfolio, highlighting my SQL skills and demonstrating my ability to analyze and work with data—essential for data analyst roles.
+This project is part of my portfolio, highlighting my SQL skills and demonstrating my ability to analyze and work with data-essential for data analyst roles.